msantos/alcove/README.md

 Creating a chroot
 =================

-The standard Unix way of sandboxing a process is by chroot(2)'ing.
+The standard Unix way of sandboxing a process is by doing a chroot(2).
 The process usually involves:

 * running as root
 * setting process limits
-* changing the root directory to limit the process' view of the filesystems
+* changing the root directory to limit the process' view of the filesystem
 * changing to an unprivileged user
 * running the sandboxed code